So you're thinking about starting a journal?

 One.
 Single.
 Word.
 Something that expresses how you're feeling in that moment, or sums up the entirety of your day:

-This way, you won't feel like a flake for not journaling.
+This way, you won’t feel like a flake for not abiding to your journaling routine.
 You may even surprise yourself and end up writing more than you thought you would.

 6. Track Your Progress